Updated May 2015

 Payday lending is an increasingly important tool for families who are struggling to make ends meet.
 But interest rates and irresponsible lending are placing many families at risk.

-a cap on APR (annual percentage rate) to mitigate the worst potential affects of payday lending
+a cap on APR (annual percentage rate) to mitigate the worst potential effects of payday lending

 expanding the affordable lending market, to include a more diverse range of lenders